danttis/wgrp/README.md

 # MESOR WGRP - PACKAGE

-The `MWGRP` package is a data science tool aimed at analyzing widespread renewal processes.
-Using an approach based on WGRP (Weibull-based renewal processes) [[1]](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0133772), the package allows you to study the behavior of systems that suffer some type of interference after certain occurrences.
-Although generally used for physical systems, WGRP can be applied to any system with these characteristics.
+The `MWGRP` package is a data science tool aimed at analyzing widespread generalized renewal processes.
+Using an approach based on WGRP (Weibull-based renewal processes) [[1]](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0133772), the package allows one to study the behavior of systems exposed to interventions.
+Although generally used for technological systems, WGRP can be applied to any system on which preventive and corrective events might arise.

 ### Application Examples